karolkujawa/c-/README.md

 # c.kod-morsa
 Pierwsze spotkanie z c#.
 Zamiana liter na znaki 'morsa'.

-First meeting with #.
+First meeting with c#.
 Conversion of letters into 'mors' charakter.

 Use two dictionaries to translate in both way on windowed mode.